chef/chef-web-docs/.github/ISSUE_TEMPLATE/large-docs-project.md

 ---

+# Large documentation  project plan
-Request for a large or ongoing documentation project:
+Request for a large or multi-sprint documentation project:

-## Documentation project plan

 This project plan defines the scope and details for a larger doc project.

-Complete as much information as you can, as this will help us get better oriented and familiar with the doc needs.
+Complete as much information as you can, as this will help us get better oriented and familiar with the documentation needs.

 ## Product
 - [ ] Chef Automate